KruthiChandrashekar/All-You-Need-Shopping-Platform/README.md

 # Technologies used:

-Java , Spring Boot , React , VS code
+Java , Spring Boot , SQL, React , VS code

 Designed and implemented a full-stack e-commerce platform using Java, Spring Boot, and React.js.
 Integrated payment gateways and user authentication.